RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/other-oauth-setup.md

 To set up Twitter OAuth, you need a Twitter OAuth app Id and secret

-Go to the Twitter [developer portal’s App page](https://developer.twitter.com/en/portal/projects-and-apps) to create or view your existing apps.
+Go to the Twitter [developer portalÃÂ¢ÃÂÃÂs App page](https://developer.twitter.com/en/portal/projects-and-apps) to create or view your existing apps.
 This will give you the credentials you need.

 * **Twitter Login**: Lets you enable Twitter OAuth for login&#x20;
 * **Twitter Id**: The OAuth Id of your Twitter OAuth app